subraatakumar/fld-by-subrata/README.md

 ### models

-You can download the models I use in the video [here](https://github.com/justadudewhohacks/face-api.js/tree/master/weights).
+You can download the models I use [here](https://github.com/justadudewhohacks/face-api.js/tree/master/weights).